 If you or another person needs urgent care, call an ambulance.
 Taxicab accidents are complicated to sort through with questions of who is liable and at fault.
 Protect yourself by engaging a strong and ethical personal injury firm.

-What are some of the taxicab companies in Atlanta?
+What Are Some of the Taxicab Companies in Atlanta?

 Make sure the taxicab has a meter, radio, badge, and door handle.
 Be alert to your driver’s condition.
-Is he drunk, angry, out of control?
+Is he drunk, angry, or out of control?
 And make sure your driver can deliver you to your destination before you get into any taxicab.

-What do I need to do to file a claim against a taxicab company in Georgia?
+What do I Need to Do to File a Claim Against a Taxicab Company in Georgia?

 We urge anyone involved in any kind of vehicle accident to make a police report.
-From that report we’ll be able to get the information of all parties involved and their insurance policies.
+From that report, we’ll be able to get the information of all parties involved and their insurance policies.
 We’ll be able to see who is at fault: is the taxicab driver or another driver?

 As in any personal injury claim you have the right to recover damages to your vehicle, and you have the right to bring a bodily injury claim.
 That means you can recover damages for any medical care that is reasonable and necessary; any wages you may have lost because of injuries; and general pain and suffering.

 How Long do I Have to File a Claim After a Taxicab Accident in Georgia?